Chrome Pointer

 This post is quite late because um..................
 I'm lazy. but I went to New York for three days with family!
 This was my first time visiting.
 Initial impression was that it was extremely loud and extremely crowded and people love to honk their horns.
 Despite all these things, I ended up having a great time and the food was SOOO good.

 I always thought the NYC craze was a little silly (especially with how expensive it is to rent a place there!), but unfortunately after seeing it in person I completely get it.
 You don't need a car and there is always something to do.
-The bagels are so good it's unbelievable.
-Like yeah... this kind of rules 😔
+You can go out at night and stuff is still open.
+You can find basically any kind of restaurant you want.
+Like yeah!
+This kind of rules!
+Whatever!!

 Anyway, day 1 we didn't do too much except check into the hotel and rest for a couple hours.
 My dad found a comedy show for us to go to and then forced us to walk like half an hour to go get pizza.